Amazon Japan is one of the biggest Amazon marketplaces worldwide attracting sellers from all over the world.

 Simply assuming what works on another market works in Japan too is very risky and might lead to failure.
 Definitely do a new product research before you get started.

-After you’ve done your product research and have found a product you want to sell in Japan, we highly recommend to get a Japanese expert to verify that for you.
+After you’ve done your product research and have found a product you want to sell in Japan, we highly recommend to hire an Amazon expansion expert to verify that for you.
 This can lower the risk of failing in the end.

 How to Register Your Account to Sell in Japan